oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/frontend/editor/related-id-relation-editor-view.md

 <a name="module_RelatedIdRelationEditorView"></a>
 ## RelatedIdRelationEditorView ⇐ <code>[SelectEditorView](./select-editor-view.md)</code>
-/**
 Select-like cell content editor.
 This view is applicable when cell value contains label (not the value).
-Editor will use 'autocomplete_api_accessor' and `value_field_name`.
+Editor will use `autocomplete_api_accessor` and `value_field_name`.
 Server will be updated with value only.

 ### Column configuration sample:

-Please note the value_field_name registration in query and properties in the provided sample yml configuration
+Please note the `value_field_name` registration in query and properties in the provided sample yml configuration

 ``` yml
 datagrid: